Mnemon1k/StringModifier/README.md

 # String modifier app

-It is a small education app that makes string modifications by POST request to /modify.
+Small education app that makes string modifications by POST request to /modify.
 And to add a new type of modification we did not need to affect the controller and service.

 In our case, you need just add it to the StringModificationTypes enumeration and create a class that implements the StringModifier interface, which describes methods modify and getType.